lucy/p/README.md

 POSIX sh lacks some features required to implement this program correctly.
 These include trap [...]
 EXIT to avoid leaving sensitive temporary files and arrays for correctly building the gpg parameter list.

+# Limitations
+Unlike `pass`, `p` stores all entries in a single file.
+This means you have to decrypt all your passwords to access just one of them, which can reduce security if you run your decryption operations on e.g. a yubikey.
+The upside to this is that your entry names are not leaked.

+TODO: optionally encrypt+base64 entries in the store?